chukjosh/Todo/README.md

 3. **Usage Instructions:** Add tasks, mark them as complete, and remove them as needed.

 ## Live Demo
-Check out the live demo of the application at [GitHub Pages URL].
+Check out the live demo of the application at https://chukjosh.github.io/Todo/ .

 ## Contributing
 Feel free to contribute by submitting issues or pull requests!